First Delivery Walk Through

 Optional: You are able to enter inventory as it comes in from the field.
 The picklist can be taken out to the field during harvest and notes can be made on actual availability, then that information can be entered into the system.

 7. The day of share prep, the farmer finalizes the delivery.

 To finalize delivery, click the “Finalize” button next to the delivery and follow these steps:

 - If it turns out you have insufficient inventory of an item, click the pink [ + ] button.
 A pop-up window will come up.
 Click the checkbox in that window and then type up whatever message you want to provide to your members, i.e. “Due to inclement weather we have a shortage of X, we will be substituting Y instead.”
 This message will be included in the email sent to members who have that product in their boxes.
-On the same line as the product name, click on the Box Amount and change the number to what you actually have.
 Note: an asterisk will show on your labels for your shortages and the note will show in their email.
 The customer can be compensated for this shortage by replacing it with another farm product, which can also be referenced in the message.

-- Once you’ve added all of the necessary inventory or accounted for any shortages, click the “Finalize Delivery” button.
-If there are still any inventory shortages, it should provide you with an error message and ask you to correct them.
-Otherwise, it should show a success message saying the payments were processed, that X emails were sent and that the delivery was successfully finalized.
+- Click the “Finalize Delivery” button.
+You should see a success message saying the payments were processed, that X emails were sent and that the delivery was successfully finalized.
 It will also provide you with links to print labels, pick lists, and driver reports as well as showing you the final box contents for each member.

 At this point, a final email is sent to members which gives them their full share details and acts as a pickup reminder.
 Payment plans run at this time.